Best Places To Stay In Eryri | Snowdonia and North Wales!

 Definitely visit “The Smallest House in Great Britain” in Conwy during your holiday in North Wales!

-As for locations for your holiday we have it all - pretty mountain villages and quiet rural idylls, cute seaside towns, bustling coastal resorts, and the up-and-coming city of Wrexham with its newly famous football club!
+As for great holiday destinations we have it all - pretty mountain villages and quiet romantic idylls, cute seaside towns, bustling coastal resorts, and the up-and-coming city of Wrexham with its newly famous football club!

 Great transport connections make North Wales easily accessible from the rest of the UK and Europe, so it really is perfect for your getaway.